-- Presentation of the applicant’s passport or Certificate of Eligibility for Residence Status
+- Passport or Certificate of Eligibility for Residence Status

-Upon granting permission to work part-time, you should consider the following conditions.
+Upon granting permission to work part-time, you must bear in mind the following conditions.
 Because violating them will be subject to punishment, including deportation.

-- Foreign students strictly prohibited not to work in adult entertainment businesses, which includes bars and nightclubs, and gambling businesses such as pachinko parlors and mahjong.
+- You are strictly prohibited get jobs in adult entertainment businesses, such as bars and nightclubs.
+Also, in gambling businesses such as pachinko parlors and mahjong.

 - Student affairs office at university and school